mayfield/shellish/README.md

-shellish - Framework for creating heavy a shell-ish CLI.
+shellish - Framework for creating shell-ish command line programs.
 ===========

 This module combines the Python standard library modules argparse and cmd